Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 : Very poor quality.
 Results seem highly biased towards commercial sites.

 [Crawlson](https://www.crawlson.com)
 : Young, slow.
 In this category because its index has a cap of 10 URLs per domain.
 I initially discovered Crawlson in the seirdy.one access logs.
+This is often down; if the current downtime persists, I'll add it to the graveyard.

 [Anoox](https://www.anoox.com/)
 : Results are few and irrelevant; fails to find any results for basic terms.
 Allows site submission.
 It's also a lightweight social network and claims to be powered by its users, letting members vote on listings to alter rankings.